asmasonomics/asmasonomics.github.io/courses/2023-06_ENTHUSE_cBioPortal.markdown

 ---
 <span style="font-size:1.6em;">**ENTHUSE bioinformatics session: using cBioPortal to explore *TP53* mutations**</span><br/>

-<p align="justify">This teaching material was designed as the second part of Dr Simon Baker's ENTHUSE project <i>TP53</i> practical, providing hands-on bioinformatic analysis of real cancer sequencing data.<br/>This material can be used directly as a web broswer-based tutorial, or adapted with acknowledgement into a specific lesson plan.<br/></p>
+<p align="justify">This teaching material was designed as the second part of Dr Simon Baker's ENTHUSE project <i>TP53</i> practical, providing hands-on bioinformatic analysis of real cancer sequencing data.
+This material can be used directly as a web broswer-based tutorial, or adapted with acknowledgement into a specific lesson plan.<br/></p>
 [The video embedded below](#session-walkthrough) is a walkthrough of the exercises by Dr Andrew Mason.

 ### Introduction